rabbidave/BYOAI_Swarm/README.md

 4. **Flask API**: Provides endpoints for system interaction and monitoring.

-5. **Docker Integration**: Allows dynamic spawning of agent containers for scalability.
+5. **Dynamic Agent Scaling**: Automatically scales the number of agents based on the current workload.

 ## Workflow Structure